Elderberry or Water Hemlock?

 Water Hemlock veins terminate in the notches

-The veins of the water hemlock are quite different, actually of all the toxic herbaceous hemlocks are similar.
-(The hemlock tree is a totally different species and issue.)
+The veins of the water hemlock are quite different.
 The veins of the water hemlock clearly terminate BETWEEN the larger teeth of the leaf.
 See arrows to right.
 There is no ambiguity.
 The veins end between the teeth.
 Even when a vein splits the split ends go to the notches, not to the tips of the leaf.
 There may be an occasional exception but the trend of the majority is very clear.
 You will note that while each species’ leaf has an acute tip (pointed) the elderberry leaf is round near the tip whereas the water hemlock leaf is not.

 The elderberry is not without its dangers as well.
 The wood is toxic and has poisoned folks who have made whistles out of the green wood.
 Unripe elderberry fruit is toxic and the ripe fruit bothers some people.
 The ripe fruit is better used dried, cooked or made into wine or jelly than consumed raw.